-If you uninstall and re-install an app, then you'll have two overlapping billing cycles, and two app charges will appear on the same invoice.
+If you uninstall and re-install an app, then you'll have two overlapping billing cycles, and two app charges will appear on the same bill.

-Overlapping app billing cycles can also occur when an app's billing cycle starts on the same day of a previous Shopify 30-day invoice.
-You can review the invoice's app billing cycle dates to verify that the charges apply to two different billing cycles.
+Overlapping app billing cycles can also occur when an app's billing cycle starts on the same day as a previous Shopify 30-day bill.
+You can review app billing cycle dates on your bill to verify that the charges apply to two different billing cycles.

 App usage charges

 App usage charges are associated with an app's 30-day billing cycle and represent charges for app usage events.
 Because an app's billing cycle will not necessarily be the same as Shopify's 30-day billing cycle, it's possible to see usage charges for a single app billing cycle spread over two Shopify subscription bills.
 You should keep the different billing cycles in mind when considering usage charges on your bills.